buren/just-match-js-client/README.md

 :warning: If you're looking for "batteries included" then checkout `JSONAPIStore` below.

 Stores are a mechanism to cache and parse data returned from the client.
-Currently there are three stores available (see further below).
+Currently there are three stores available.

-They must follow a simple protocol.
 The simplest store available is the `IdentityStore`, no data is cached and no parsing is done.

 ```javascript
 var IdentityStore = function() {